 The Pension Tracing Service holds details of pension schemes, including the L G P S, together with relevant contact addresses.
 It provides a tracing service for ex-members of schemes with pension entitlements (and their dependants) who have lost touch with previous schemes.
 All occupational and personal pension schemes must register if the pension scheme has current members contributing to the scheme or people expecting benefits from the scheme.
 If you need to use this service, please contact the Pension Tracing Service:

-In writing: The Pension Tracing Service, The Pension Service 9, Mail Handling Site A, Wolverhampton, WV98 1LU

 By telephone: 0800 731 0193

-Website: www.gov.uk/find-lost-pension
+Website: www.gov.uk/find-pension-contact-details

 Don’t forget to keep your pension providers up to date with any change in your home address.

 Pension terms defined